kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-1a.md

 ### The mailbox controller

 Running the mailbox controller will be conveniently automated.
 Eventually.
-In the meantime, you can use the edge-mc command shown here.
+In the meantime, you can use the KubeStellar command shown here.

 ```shell